Started by Bitcoin, Mar 22, 2022, 04:32 am

 0 Members and 1 Guest are viewing this topic.

-What do you think about the 2 million ethereum burned so far?
-Let us know what you think about this subject in the comments section below.
+What do you think about how India plans to tax cryptocurrency transactions?
+Let us know in the comments section below.